Understanding JSON Errors - Common Code Issues

 It's just easier to read.
 Stars.
 Okay.

-And then these guys, the quotes will appear with a little speech balloon.
+And then these guys—the quotes—will appear with a little speech balloon.
 I don't know how that's going to look, but I'm curious to see.
-So you've got this dictionary and we're grabbing the various properties.
+So you've got this dictionary, and we're grabbing the various properties.

-I mean, obviously not really a lab, right?
+I mean, it's obviously not really a lab, right?
 This should be more of just a lesson.
 All right.
 We're sending the request.

 Okay.
 Look.
 It rubs the lotion on the skin.